ye-yu/fabric-dynamic-lights/README.md

 ## 4.2.
 Smooth Lighting
 Set this option to `Minimum` to reduce light smoothness and increase performance.

 ## 4.3.
-Dyn.
-Light Entities
+Dynamic Lights (FAST / FANCY)
+Option `FAST` will produce slightly choppy lights with greater performance.
+Option `FANCY` will produce smoother lights with lesser performance.

+## 4.4.
+Dynamic Entities
 Set this option to determine how many entities to render the dynamic entities.
 The lower the number of dynamic light entities, the greater the performance.

 Refer to (Section 3.2.) for reference.

-## 4.4.
+## 4.5.
 DL.
 Performance
 Set this option to `SMOOTH` to always compute for dynamic lights on every tick.
 Set this option to `FASTEST` to delay dynamic lights next tick computation.

-## 4.5.
-DL.
-Spreadness
-Set this option to control the spreadness of the dynamic lights.
-The smaller the spread, the greater the performance, the more likely it is to be choppy.

 # 5. Mods Compatibility